 Carol: Exactly.
 Also, we’re starting to think about, how long are the breaks going to be?
 So at the peak, if you look at the numbers, 2.3 million women and 1.8 million men left the labor force.
 They withdrew from the labor force during the pandemic.
-That means that they were not actively looking for work, and they were not counted in the unemployed.
-And that pandemic exodus is one that’s being looked at pretty closely by companies that offer return-to-work programs.
-Now, I’ve since checked with a number of economists, and we cannot pin down what percentage of that population is college-educated, and to some degree or another, maybe that’s more or less important.
-But we’re starting to see companies that offer return-to-work programs think about whether to lower their minimum years of career break for eligibility to apply for the program, from two years or one-and-a- half years to one year.
-I’ve seen that Deloitte’s encore program itself in the United States has even made it shorter to six months.
+That means that they were not actively looking for work and they were not counted in the unemployed.
+And that pandemic exodus is one that’s being looked at pretty closely by companies that offer return-to-work programmes.
+Now, I’ve since checked with a number of economists and we cannot pin down what percentage of that population is college-educated and to some degree or another, maybe that’s more or less important.
+But we’re starting to see companies that offer return-to-work programmes think about whether to lower their minimum years of career break for eligibility to apply for the programme, from two years or one-and-a- half years to one year.
+I’ve seen that Deloitte’s encore programme itself in the United States has even made it shorter to six months.

 Kristi: The idea around that is we want to make sure that people feel like there is opportunity.
 Everyone’s break is different.
 It’s the idea of saying, let’s use this as a chance to retool, do something different and change the trajectory; time doesn’t necessarily have to be a limiting factor.

-Tanya: Kristi, what are the most important aspects companies have to think about if they're going to adopt programs like this?
+Tanya: Kristi, what are the most important aspects companies have to think about if they're going to adopt programmes like this?

 Tanya: So it’s crystal ball time.
-What do these programs and these approaches look like over the next five years or so?
+What do these programmes and these approaches look like over the next five years or so?

-You can learn more about relaunch programs at our website, deloitte.com/insights.
+You can learn more about relaunch programmes at our website, deloitte.com/insights.

-And don’t forget to follow the podcast on your favorite podcatcher so new episodes are delivered directly to your device.
+And don’t forget to follow the podcast on your favourite podcatcher so new episodes are delivered directly to your device.
 That way you won’t miss anything.

 I’m Tanya Ott.
 Have a wonderful day!